AeneasChristodoulou/HashcatUI/README.md

 # HashcatUI
-A simple commandbuilder/UI (?) for Hashcat
+A simple commandbuilder/UI for Hashcat, WIP